BarPupko/VSC-ACSPL/README.md

 # What is ACSPL+ Programming Language?
 ACS motion controllers run on ACSPL+, a real-time motion programming language whose unique level of flexibility enables machine developers to quickly realize rich functionality.

-# For who this extenstion for?
+# For who this Extension for?
 People who work with **ACSPL+** but want to have a highlight language.
 This Visual Studio Code extension is designed specifically for developers and engineers who work with ACSPL+—the programming language used in ACS Motion Control systems.
 While ACSPL+ is a powerful tool for controlling motion systems, writing code directly within the MMI program can sometimes be cumbersome and prone to challenges.